superdweebie/dojoModule/README.md

 ## Basic DojoModule Usage

 If you wish to use dojo, place the following lines in your view script

     $this->dojo()->activate();

 Also make sure the following lines are somewhere in your view script, after the activation call shown above:

     <?php echo $this->headLink() ?>
     <?php echo $this->headScript() ?>

-Use the view helpers like you would other view helpers, eg:
+Use the view helpers like you would other view helpers.

 Get the them for use in the body tag:

     <body class="<?php echo $this->dojo()->getTheme();?>">

 Construct an element:

     echo $this->dojo()->button(array('id' => 'button', 'dojoAttr' => array('label' => "'this is a button'")));

 Construct a container element:

     $this->dojo()->borderContainer()->captureStart(array('id' => 'mainPane', 'dojoAttr' => array('gutters' => 'false')));
         //some content
     echo $this->dojo()->contentPane()->captureEnd('topPane');